Zipcoder/reveal-slides.tcuk-light/md/big_data/intro-to-sql.md

 A database index is a data structure that improves the speed of data retrieval operations on a database table at the cost of additional writes and storage space to maintain the index data structure
 "

-Basically, you put a sepcial tag on a piece of data so that you can find it faster.
-This requires extra work and takes more space on disk, but will help speed up your databse.
+Basically, you put a special tag on a piece of data so that you can find it faster.
+This requires extra work and takes more space on disk, but will help speed up your database.

 -

 ### Indexing

-Most sql data sets will have columns based on the fields of an item and rows for each of the individaul items.
-When written out it sort of looks like an excel spreadsheet.
+Most SQL data sets will have columns based on the fields of an item and rows for each of the individual items.
+When written out, it resembles a spreadsheet.

 | First Name | Last Name | Age | Gender |
 |:-----------|:----------|:----|:-------|